naga251602/PrintStruct/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature Request
 about: Suggest a new feature for this project
 title: ''
-labels: enhancement
+labels: enhancement, good first issue
 assignees: ''

 ---

-## Describe the feature
+## Description of the feature

 - describe in bullet points